ejprojects/Tiler/README.md

 ----
 2018-06-15:	Done.
 Tile History Basics: make the tiles' history state proportional to distance from center.
 2018-06-15:	Done.
 Fixed centering calculation for tile field.
+2018-06-15: Make tile locations and drawing relative to center of tile.